corneezius/photo-app/README.md

 2. Navigate into the directory

-3. NPM install
+3. yarn to install packages

-4. NPM Start
+4. Yarn start to run